Undergraduate Program

 - Hydrology: Careers in assessment and remediation of groundwater and surface water contamination, design of groundwater control facilities and exploration for and development of water supplies.

-- Petroleum Exploration and Development: The location of oil, gas and coal and their efficient extraction.
+- Energy Exploration and Development: The location of oil, gas and coal and their efficient extraction.

 - Mineral Exploration and Development: The search for and development of natural deposits of metals, industrial materials and rock aggregate.